nick-jac/Sprint-3/personal-site-design.md

 How will you build your site to support your desired user experience?
-My aim is to treat my site as as a sandbox where I will be constantly trying different things and eventually end up with a great product that I can showcase with confidence that I shows a good level knoeledge and design aility.
+My aim is to treat my site as as a sandbox where I will be constantly trying different things and eventually end up with a great product that I can showcase with confidence that I shows a good level knowledge and design ability.